jeremytammik/tbc/a/1996_view_workset.md

 ####<a name="4"></a> WallType Naming Best Practices

-Several developers contributed suggestions on best practices naming `WallType` elements in the thread asking [is it possible to change the `WallType` name through API?](https://forums.autodesk.com/t5/revit-api-forum/is-it-possible-to-change-the-walltype-name-through-api/m-p/11990210)
+A discussion on best practices naming `WallType` elements in the thread asking [is it possible to change the `WallType` name through API?](https://forums.autodesk.com/t5/revit-api-forum/is-it-possible-to-change-the-walltype-name-through-api/m-p/11990210)

 <!---